History Background represents our currently known knowledge, additions will be added as our knowledge of the breed expands.

 The True Origin-

-The true origin of the Chantilly/Tiffany has been a subject of mystery and controversy, part of their ancestry is for sure is that they came to the America’s from Western Europe.
+The true origin of the Chantilly/Tiffany has been a subject of mystery and controversy, part of their ancestry is for sure is that they came to the America’s from the Netherlands.
 Exactly how or when they got here is not certain yet.
 Were they product of the Angora type cats developed in Europe in the early 1900s; then shipped over to the America’s to be used in breeding programs?
 Or is the origin much older?
 Or a Combination of the two?
 Only time, thorough research, and proper genetic investigation will tell.

 The Official Beginning (1960s – 1970s)-